flonadb/flonadb/README.md

 ### Driver Setup
-Create a new properties file with the contents below, in our example we will name it `flona-driver.properties` `FLONA_DRIVER_CFG_LOCATION`, below is an example of the contents of the driver config file.
+Create a new properties file with the contents below, in our example we will name it `flona-driver.properties` `FLONA_DRIVER_CFG_PATH`, below is an example of the contents of the driver config file.
 ```properties
 # Specifies the name of the proxy database provider to use,
 # possible values are file and remote, defaults to file.